MMRLApp/MMRLApp.github.io/docs/en/guide/text-formatting.md

 # Text Formatting

-This document describes a custom text formatting syntax used in both shell scripts and Jetpack Compose UI development.
+This document describes a custom text formatting syntax used in both shell scripts, module configuration files, and Jetpack Compose UI development.
 This syntax allows you to add color and style to your text output using simple tags.

 ## Overview